winitzki/scall/tutorial/programming_dhall.md

 Other "free typeclass" constructions work similarly: they take a given type and wrap it inside some other type constructors such that the result always belongs to the required typeclass.
 Another frequently used example is the "free monad on a functor `F`", which wraps any given functor `F` into suitable type constructors, creating a new functor that is always a monad.

+This chapter will show how to construct free instances for many of the frequently used typeclasses.
-Not all typeclasses have "free instances".
+Keep in mind that not all typeclasses can have "free instances".
-Examples of typeclasses that do not support "free instances" are the `Show` typeclass and the `Traversable` typeclass.
+Examples of typeclasses that do not support "free instances" are `Show`, `Traversable`, and `Comonad`.

 ### Free semigroup and free monoid